Xavier-Charles/earthquake_analysis/README.md

 ORDER BY HOUR;
 ```

-- EARTHQUAKES BY MAGNITUDE RANGE
+- EARTHQUAKES BY MAGNITUDE RANGE: A table of earthquakes classified by the magnitude range.
 ```
 DROP TABLE IF EXISTS magnitudes_table;
 CREATE TABLE magnitudes_table